gurveer6123-coder/Azure-Administration-Lab/README.md

 Priority: 100
 ```

-After applying the security rule, the RDP connection succeeded.
+After applying the rule, the Windows Server VM became accessible through Remote Desktop.

-This exercise demonstrated how Network Security Groups affect Azure VM connectivity and how security rules can be used to troubleshoot network access.
+This troubleshooting exercise demonstrated how Network Security Groups affect Azure VM connectivity.

 ---

 # Security Practices Demonstrated

-Several security practices were included in the lab.
+Several security practices were followed during the project.

 ## Restricted RDP Access

-RDP port `3389` was limited to a specific administrator source IP instead of being open to the entire Internet.
+TCP port `3389` was restricted to the administrator's public IP instead of being opened to everyone.

 ## Network Security Groups

-NSGs were used to control inbound and outbound Azure network traffic.
+NSGs were used to control inbound and outbound network traffic.

 ## Private Blob Storage

-Anonymous public access to the Blob container was disabled.
+Anonymous public access to Blob Storage was disabled.

 ## Shared Access Signature

-Temporary delegated access was provided using a SAS rather than making the container publicly available.
+Temporary delegated access was practiced using SAS instead of making the container publicly accessible.

-## HTTPS and TLS
+## Secure Storage Communication

-Secure transfer and TLS 1.2 were used for Azure Storage.
+Secure transfer and TLS were enabled for the Azure Storage Account.

 ## Azure RBAC

-Azure IAM role assignments were reviewed to understand least-privilege access.
+IAM roles were reviewed to understand least-privilege access.

-## Resource Lock
+## Resource Locks

-A Delete Lock protected the virtual machine from accidental deletion.
+A Delete Lock was used to protect an important resource against accidental deletion.

-## Sensitive Information Protection
+## Protection of Sensitive Information

-Passwords, SAS tokens, subscription IDs, public IP addresses, and other sensitive values were removed from screenshots before publishing the project.
+Sensitive information should not be published in a public repository, including:

+- Passwords
+- SAS tokens
+- Authentication secrets
+- Subscription identifiers
+- Billing information
+- Personal information

 ---

 # Cost Optimization

-Because the project used limited Azure credits, cost control was considered throughout the lab.
+Because this environment was created for learning purposes, cost control was considered throughout the project.

 Cost-saving practices included:

-- Using a smaller B-series VM
+- Using a smaller B-Series VM
-- Selecting Standard SSD
+- Using Standard SSD storage
 - Using Standard LRS storage
 - Avoiding unnecessary additional disks
-- Avoiding Azure Firewall
-- Avoiding Azure Bastion
-- Avoiding NAT Gateway
-- Avoiding unnecessary backup services
+- Avoiding unnecessary premium services
-- Reviewing Advisor recommendations before applying them
+- Reviewing Azure Advisor recommendations before implementing them
-- Monitoring Azure costs
+- Monitoring Azure Cost Management
-- Reviewing forecasted spending
-- Using budgets and alerts
+- Creating budget alerts
-- Deallocating the VM when not required
+- Stopping and deallocating virtual machines when not required

-When a virtual machine is not required, it should be stopped from the Azure portal until the status becomes:
+When an Azure VM is not being used, it should be stopped until its status shows:

 `Stopped (deallocated)`

+This prevents continued VM compute charges while the machine is deallocated.

-When a VM is deallocated, Azure compute billing stops, although storage and some associated resources may continue generating small charges.
+Storage and some other attached Azure resources may still generate charges.

 ---